marwanfmostafa/Note-Manager/README.md

 ## Description

 This application allows the user to create and save notes.
-The application is deployed Heroku and notes are saved.
+The application is deployed via Heroku.

 ![App screenshot](/public/assets/images/Application_Screenshot.jpeg)